cli-kit/cli-env/README.md

 * `delimiter`: The string delimiter for environment variable names.
 * `initialize`: A boolean indicating whether the instance should import the environment variables at instantiation.
 * `match`: A regular expression used to filter the environment variables to import.
 * `transform`: An object containing functions that may be used to override the default logic for determining variable keys, retrieving variable values and getting property names.
+All functions are invoked in the scope of the `Environment` instance.
+* `native`: If present this object indicates that type conversion should be done from string values to native types.

 ### transform.key(key)

-When the `set` and `get` methods are called this function if defined will be invoked in the scope of the `Environment`.
+When the `set` and `get` methods are called this function if defined will be invoked.

 It is parsed the raw key value and should return a mutated key suitable for setting an environment variable.

+### transform.value(key, name, raw)

+If defined this method is invoked from `get` and passed the mutated key (returned by `transform.key()`), the property name (returned by `transform.name()`) and the raw value passed to `get`, it should return the value for the property.

+### transform.name(key)

+Determines the property name for a variable on the `Environment` instance.
+This method is passed the raw key from `set` or `get` and should return the name of the property.

+### native.delimiter

+The string (or regular expression) delimiter to use when converting strings to arrays.

+### native.json

+A boolean indicating that type conversion should also be done for strings that appear to be JSON.
+Use this with caution.

+## Module

+### env([conf])

+Create a new `Environment` instance merging the `conf` parameter with the default configuration.

+## Environment

+### get(key)

+Get the value of a variable.

+* `key`: The name of the variable.

-### transform.value(key)
+### set(key, value)

+Set the value of a variable.

+* `key`: The name of the variable.
+* `value`: The value for the variable.

 ## License